ESPP affiliated faculty and researchers come from 12 colleges and 40 departments. All are welcome to join: contact firstname.lastname@example.org.

 Dr. Yin's research interests fall into two broad areas - international forestry and forest business management.
 Included in the former are the impact of economic reform on forestry development, sustainable forest management, agroforestry and plantation forestry, forest products trade.
 Included in the latter are timberland ownership and forest investment, efficiency and productivity measurement of the wood products industry, timber market dynamics, decision making under uncertainty.
 Funded by the NSF and the USDA, his recent research has engaged in assessing the impacts of China's ecological restoration programs, developing a market modeling system for China's forest sector, and investigating the forest tenure reform in China.
 In addition to many book chapters, he has published over 40 peer-reviewed articles in such journals as World Development, Forest Science, Journal of Environmental Economics and Management, and Canadian journal of Forest Research.
 He teaches Forestry in International Development and Economics of Renewable Resources.

-Department: Crop and Soil Sciences
+Department: Plant, Soil and Microbial Sciences

 Wei Zhang is an assistant professor in the Department of Crop and Soil Sciences.
 He is broadly interested in the quality and sustainability of soil and water resources, with emphasis on the movement of water, solutes (e.g., nutrients, agrochemicals, and environmental toxics), and fine particles such as microorganisms, abiotic colloids, and engineered nanomaterials in natural and engineered systems, particularly in unsaturated soils.
 The overarching goal of his research activities is to promote protection of soil and water resources and sustainable agricultural production through understanding of fundamental transport processes and scientifically-sound management practices.